gradio-app/gradio/.changeset/fluffy-sloths-help.md

 ---
-"gradio": minor
+"gradio": patch
 ---

-feat:Fix preprocess for components when type='index'
+fix: preprocess for components when type='index'